hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 The currently implemented DynamicSQL INSERT functionality has the following limitations:

 - Can only retrieve a key for a single inserted row.
-If the query inserts multiple rows and -- therefore -- produces multiple generated keys they cannot be retrieved by DynamicSQL.
+If the query inserts multiple rows and &mdash; therefore &mdash; produces multiple generated keys they cannot be retrieved by DynamicSQL.
 - Can only retrieve keys of numeric type such as INT and BIGINT.
 It cannot retrieve UUID, TIMESTAMP, CHAR, or VARCHAR columns.
 - Can only retrieve a single key per row.
 This is typically enough since there's only one primary key in each table.
 However, some databases (e.g. PostgreSQL) can have multiple identities in a table.
 - Cannot retrieve other generated values, such as for omitted columns with DEFAULT constraints.